shobhamrj/Operating-System/README.md

 # Operating-System
-Some of the algorithms are implemented in java
+Some of the algorithms are implemented in this repo in java